fahshed/TakeHomeChallange/README.md

 - In the `index.js` file `app.main()` is called with an argument of the provided input csv file name.

 ### Testing
 - In `test.js` file, for all the csv files in `data` folder `app.main()` method is called.
-By this, the outputs and console logs for all the files in input folder will be generated.
+By this, the outputs and console logs for all the files in data folder will be generated.